automl/ConfigSpace/docs/source/quickstart.rst

 >>> cs.add_hyperparameter(alpha)
 alpha, Type: UniformFloat, Range: [0.0, 1.0], Default: 0.5

-For demonstration purpose, we sample a configuration from the defined :class:`~ConfigSpace.configuration_space.ConfigurationSpace` object.
+For demonstration purpose, we sample a configuration from the :class:`~ConfigSpace.configuration_space.ConfigurationSpace` object.

 .. doctest::